Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Cache is persisted into `sessionStorage` for instant reloads and minimized REST usage.
   - It broadcasts hydrated snapshots into existing RSI stores so current widgets render directly from the cache without extra API calls.

-Consumers continue using existing selectors in `useRSITrackerStore` and `useRSICorrelationStore`, while the cache keeps them up-to-date.
+Consumers continue using existing selectors in `useRSITrackerStore`.

 Wiring:

 - `src/pages/Dashboard.jsx` initializes the market cache on mount.
-- `src/store/useRSITrackerStore.js` and `src/store/useRSICorrelationStore.js` hydrate from the cache immediately on timeframe changes instead of issuing new REST calls.
+- `src/store/useRSITrackerStore.js` hydrates from the cache immediately on timeframe changes instead of issuing new REST calls.

 Benefits: